 Nova Scotia tax credit to benefit manufacturers

-October 24, 2014 by Keith Doucette The Canadian Press
+By Keith Doucette The Canadian Press

 Oct.
 24, 2014 – Businesses in Nova Scotia that spend more than $15 million in capital projects would be eligible for a tax credit in January to offset 15 per cent of their costs under legislation introduced Wednesday.